ZacBlanco/zacblanco.github.io/_posts/2015-11-1-social-psych-exam-guide-2.md

 > Children tend to show biases based on race.
 Even before they understand or know what racism is.

-**Metastereotypes**: Thoughts about the outgroups steretypes about them, and worry about being seen as consistent with these stereotypes
+**Metastereotypes**: Thoughts about the outgroups stereoptypes about them, and worry about being seen as consistent with these stereotypes

 **Ambivalent Sexism**: A form of sexism chatacterized by attitudes about women that reflect both negative, resentful beliefs and feelings and, affectionate and chivalrous, but potentially patronizing beliefs and feelings